solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/internal-functions.md

 -   `function deploy() public`: Defines new contract deployments.
 Newly deployed contracts must be added to the `Addresses` contract instance through the setters methods.
 -   `function afterDeployMock() public`: Specifies post-deployment actions.
 Such actions can include wiring contracts together, transferring ownership rights, or invoking setter functions as the deployer.
 -   `function build() public`: Creates the proposal actions and saves them to storage in the proposal contract.
--   `function simulate() public`: Executes the actions that were previously saved during the `_build` step.
-It's dependent on the successful execution of the `_build` function.
-Without calling `_build` first, the `_run` function becomes ineffectual as there would be no predefined actions to execute.
+-   `function simulate() public`: Executes the actions that were previously saved during the `build` step.
+It's dependent on the successful execution of the `build` function.
+Without calling `build` first, the `_run` function becomes ineffectual as there would be no predefined actions to execute.
 -   `function validate() public`: Validates the state post-execution.
 It ensures that the contracts variables and proposal targets are set up correctly.
+-   `function print() public`: Print proposal description, actions and calldata

 The actions in FPS are designed to be loosely coupled for flexible implementation, with the exception of the build and run functions, which require